Are you highly organised and good with numbers, but not keen on geometry and trigonometry?

 No A levels needed

 Not only do you not have to be a maths whiz to be an accountant, but you don’t need any A Levels at all.
 Whether they’re looking to train after finishing school, or make a career change, many people without A levels begin the path to professional accounting with the Association of Accounting Technicians (AAT).
 Starting at the first level gives you a grounding in the basics, from double entry to computerised accounting.
-You can study either through a part-time course (with a distance learning option), or through an apprenticeship, where you’ll gain experience and a wage alongside the qualification.
+You can study either through a part-time course, or through an apprenticeship, where you’ll gain experience and a wage alongside the qualification.

 If you’re looking to go into management accounting, you can also begin the Chartered Institute of Management Accounting (CIMA) qualification with no A levels.
 The Certificate level requires no previous qualifications, and gives you an understanding of basic methods and principle.